warrenshiv/php-file-based-data-manipulation/README.md

-Bank dataset manipulation to extract different data baased on user requirements
+# Bank dataset manipulation to extract different data baased on user requirements

+* countTotal Function - returns the total number of employees.